 PwC Israel aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.
-Our hiring standards include a structured interview process with behavior-based questions built from The PwC Professional framework, assessment of academic records, and recommendations.
-Across the firm in FY21 we recruited over 350 new people, substantially all are university graduates.
+Our hiring standards include a structured interview process with behaviour-based questions built from The PwC Professional framework, assessment of academic records, and background checks.
+Across the firm in FY22, we recruited around 500 new people, substantially all are university graduates.